Statistics Explained

 Figure 14 shows the gap for the share of part-time employment comparing the share for non-EU citizens with that of nationals.
 Positive values reflect a higher share among non-EU citizens.

-The share of part-time employment was higher for non-EU citizens than it was for nationals in the EU in 2021, a gap of 6.9 percentage points.
-This gap was notably larger for females (11.2 percentage points) than for males (6.2 percentage points).
+The share of part-time employment was higher for non-EU citizens than it was for nationals in the EU in 2022, a gap of 6.3 pp. This gap was notably greater for females (11.1 pp) than for males (5.3 pp).
 In 11 of the 20 EU Member States for which data are available, the share for both sexes combined was higher for non-EU citizens than it was for national citizens, in line with the average for the EU.

-• The largest gap for males was in Cyprus, where the share of part-time employment for male non-EU citizens was 10.1 percentage points higher than for male nationals.
-Among the 19 Member States for which data are available, 14 more recorded a higher share for non-EU citizens.
-In Ireland (low reliability), there was no gap for males, while in Estonia, Latvia (low reliability) and Slovenia (low reliability), the part-time employment share was lower for male non-EU citizens than for male nationals, although the gaps were quite small in percentage point terms.
+• The largest gap for males was in Cyprus, where the share of part-time employment for male non-EU citizens was 11.4 pp higher than for male nationals.
+Among the 17 Member States for which data are available, 13 more recorded a higher share for non-EU citizens.
+In the Netherlands, Czechia (low reliability) and Luxembourg (low reliability), the part-time employment share was lower for male non-EU citizens than for male nationals.

-• The part-time employment share for female non-EU citizens was higher than the equivalent share for female nationals in 14 of the 20 Member States for which data are available; the largest gaps in this direction were in Italy (14.3 percentage points) and France (11.9 percentage points).
-In Austria there was no difference between the shares for female non-EU citizens and female citizens.
-Czechia, Cyprus, Malta, Luxembourg and the Netherlands recorded higher part-time employment shares for female nationals: in Czechia the difference was slight, while the largest gaps in this direction were in Luxembourg (13.3 percentage points) and the Netherlands (15.9 percentage points).
+• The part-time employment share for female non-EU citizens was higher than the equivalent share for female nationals in 11 of the 20 Member States for which data are available; the largest gaps in this direction were in Italy (13.6 pp) and France (12.6 pp).
+The nine Member States recorded higher part-time employment shares for female nationals, with the largest gaps observed in Luxembourg (9.7 pp) and the Netherlands (17.6 pp).

 (percentage points; share for non-EU citizens minus share for nationals)